+Architect can assist with both these issues; the Requirements themselves can easily be located through the search facility, and the text and properties changed easily.
+The System Requirements Specification is automatically generated from the model, so by simply changing one or more requirements and regenerating the document it will be updated.

+Traceable A Requirement is a specification of a characteristic or behavi in isolation but is typically related to up-process entities such business drivers and goals, and down-process entities such as components.
+Enterprise Architect allows elements to be trace provides a number of helpful tools to visualize the traces, incl Relationship Matrix, the Traceability Window and the Requin The Insert Related Elements facility can be used to automatic diagram of traces. as stakeholders, Use Cases and d in any direction and luding the rements diagram itself.

+Traceability ₽ ×

+60° 🚰 🔂 🔢 - 🞯

+E REQ020 - Receive Books

+☐

+E C Receive Orders

+□> implements

+I I REQ020 - Receive Books I I REQ032 - Update Inventory

+□ → part of

-A Requirement should only be able to be interpreted in one way.
-Requirements that are ambiguous can lead to a project being delayed, over budget or having the wrong functionality or behavior.
-Enterprise Architect can assist with ambiguity by helping analysts to record comments about the requirements, using the Discussion facility.
-A requirement is verifiable if the Verifiable implemented system or product can be tested to ascertain that the requirement has been met.
-Key to being able to achieve this is knowing which test must be run to verify a particular requirement.
-Enterprise Architect can assist by allowing the modeler to trace Test Cases back to requirements and to visualize their relationship in a number of ways, including the use of the Relationship Matrix.
-Test results can also be recorded directly inside Enterprise Architect.
-As a Stock Control Manager I want to be able to list stock levels for a reauirements A user must be warned when the report generation time is going to be more tha Stock Control Manager constraints {The solution must use available Stored Procedures} taas Volatility = High This diagram shows an element with a variety of compartments displayed.
-This is useful when using diagrams to Five non contiguous titles selected communicate other information stored No titles selected in the repository.
-Enterprise Architect Two titles selected one with no stock Deferred has a large set of extra information that can enrich the models and provide other disciplines such as Create application logic to display results in a table project managers and testing analysts Create table index to ensure fast retrieval of stock levels Verified a place to store important project Decide on Ux mechanism to multiselect a number of Titles information.
+Unambiguous A Requirement should only be able to be interpreted in one w are ambiguous can lead to a project being delayed, over budg functionality or behavior.
+Enterprise Architect can assist with analysts to record comments about the requirements, using th et or having the wrong ambiguity by helping

+Verifiable A requirement is verifiable if the implemented system or prod ascertain that the requirement has been met.
+Key to being abl knowing which test must be run to verify a particular requiren Architect can assist by allowing the modeler to trace Test Cas requirements and to visualize their relationship in a number o use of the Relationship Matrix.
+Test results can also be record Enterprise Architect. e to achieve this is ment.
+Enterprise ses back to f ways, including the

+"User Story" As a Stock Control Manager I want to be able to list stock levels for a selection of titles. requirements A user must be warned when the report generation time is going to be more than one minute.
+Back ordered titles must only be included in total when the available stock is zero. constraints {The solution must use available Stored Procedures} tags Volatility = High This diagram shows an element with a variety of com partments displayed.
+This is useful when using diagram s to com municate other inform ation stored in the repository.
+Enterprise Architect has a large set of extra inform ation that can enrich the models and provide other disciplines such as project managers and testing analysts a place to store important project inform ation.
 Necessary Requirements should record a capability or behavior that is really needed or that specifies that the system or product should comply with constraints such as standards.
 Enterprise Architect can assist by allowing the modeler to relate each requirement back to its source and using the Relationship Matrix; requirements that have no source will be obviously identified as unnecessary or needing further investigation.
+Feasible A requirement that cannot be implemented will mean that the need of the stakeholder will not be met.
+It is best to identify these requirements as quickly as possible so as not to disappoint the owner of the requirement.
+Enterprise Architect can assist by allowing analysts, architects, designers and developers to discuss the requirement and determine its feasibility using the Discuss & Review window.